Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Streets of Niagara on the Lake| ©A Yee

-To enjoy a quiet getaway with the little ones at home, there is a town north of the falls that offers a movie-like scenery.
+For a quiet getaway with the little ones, there is a town just north of the falls that offers a picture-perfect setting.
 It is called Niagara on the Lake in honor of the lake that presides over it, and which is surrounded by little houses among which it is a pleasure to get lost.

 In this small town children can stroll quietly in a cultural and natural environment more relaxed than the one that has formed around Niagara Falls.
-The landscape of the small town is very well cared for a day of family tourism.
+The landscape of the small town is very well cared for a day of sightseeing with the family.

 Tips for organizing your trip with children to the Falls